pivotal-cf/docs-rabbitmq-staging/README.md

 ### Partials

-Cross-product partials for **RabbitMQ for Pivotal CF** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-services-partials) repo.
+Cross-product partials for **RabbitMQ for Pivotal CF** are single sourced from the [PCF Docs Partials](https://github.com/pivotal-cf/docs-partials) repo.

 Previously, these partials were sourced from the v018.x branch of the [On Demand Service Broker SDK](https://github.com/pivotal-cf/docs-on-demand-service-broker/tree/v0.18.x) content repo.